openbible-io/bump-and-publish/README.md

 Makes git the source of truth for versions while still allowing manual tags.

 ## Versioning
-If pushed commit has a tag uses it.
+Tag order:
-Otherwise bumps previous tag.
+- Commit tag

-Will always push tag.
+- Minor bump of previous tag

 ## Packaging
-Sets `version` and `openbible.published` with the current date in `deno.json`.
+Sets `version` and `openbible.published` with the current date in `package.json`.

 ## Publishing
-Runs `deno publish`.
+Pushes tag and runs `npm publish`.